munificent/craftinginterpreters/book/closures.md

 The answer to the first question is easy.
 We already have a convenient object on the heap that represents a reference to a variable -- ObjUpvalue itself.
-The closed-over variable will move into a new field right inside the ObjValue struct.
+The closed-over variable will move into a new field right inside the ObjUpvalue struct.
 That way we don't need to do any additional heap allocation to close an upvalue.